 Use this inspector to automatically lay out shapes based on the logical relationships established by the connection lines between them.

-Use the Fill Type pop-up (the big button on the left) to select from one of four layout types: Hierarchical (the default), Force-directed, Circular, and Radial.
+Use the Layout Type pop-up menu to select from one of four layout types: Hierarchical (the default), Force-directed, Circular, and Radial.
 The various controls within the Diagram Layout inspector change depending on which layout type you choose.

 The hierarchical layout creates layers of equally-ranked objects, extending in one direction.

 The force-directed layout grows in semi-random directions from the center, rather than in one particular direction from the edge.

 The top slider determines the length of the connecting lines between objects, and the bottom slider determines how far apart the objects appear in the diagram.

 The circular layout tries to arrange sibling shapes in a circle around their parent.

 The radial layout tries to arrange sibling shapes in arcs around their parent.

 - The Direction buttons change where the top level objects start, and which way to layer the lower level objects from there.

 - The Rank Separation field controls how far away each level of objects should be from the next.